When Are Taxes Due for an LLC? (All You Need To Know)

 Close up image of documents about llc tax due date

-If your business structure is taxed as a corporation instead of an LLC or sole proprietorship, there are some differences in what you need from those entities outlined above.
+If your business structure is taxed as a corporation instead of an LLC or sole proprietorship, there are differences in how you file your taxes.

 Corporations file taxes depending on the tax filing deadlines they previously chose for their tax year - calendar year or fiscal year.

-April 15 is the date by which all corporations must file their personal income tax returns if it's the calendar year that they opted for.
+April 15 is the date by which all corporations must file their personal income tax returns if it's the calendar they opted for.

-If your LLC is required to file taxes on a fiscal year basis, you need to file a corporate tax return by the 15th day of the fourth month following the close of your corporation's tax year.
+If your LLC files taxes on a fiscal year basis, you should file a corporate tax return by the 15th day of the fourth month following the close of your corporation's tax year.

 For all small business owners and self-employed entrepreneurs, it's crucial to understand how to make tax payments.